GLOBAL SELLING BLOG

 What is export packing credit?

-Export packing credit helps finance various business expenses, particularly the purchase, processing, manufacturing or packing of goods prior to shipment.
+Export packing credit helps finance various business expenses, particularly the purchase, processing, manufacturing, or packing of goods prior to shipment.
 It can also include expenses to cover raw materials, wages, and post-shipping expenses like storage and transportation costs.
 This credit is especially beneficial for small businesses which often struggle to secure necessary funding at different stages of the export process.1

 Features of packing credit